jforge/stepper-wof-react/tinkerforge-mqtt-router/README.md

 Module to route and translate simplified incoming control messages e.g. from an AWS Lambda service to messages for Tinkerforge Hardware.

-Such hardware can controlled directly (e.g. stepper motor) or by using a Tinkerforge Brick MQTT Proxy that expects a specific json payload format and a certain MQTT topic structure.
+Such hardware can be controlled directly (e.g. stepper motor) or by using a Tinkerforge Brick MQTT Proxy that expects a specific json payload format and a certain MQTT topic structure.